zhan7856/CSCI2021/README.md

 __Project 2: Bitwise Operations and Puzzles__
 - solved a variety of problems using only bitwise operations
 - inputted correct command line args to solve bitwise puzzles

+__Project 3: Bitwise Operations and Binary Bomb in x86-64 Assembly__
+- solved similar problems from Project 2 using only x86-64 Assembly
+- reverse engineered assembly code to solve puzzles by inputting correct command line args